-The primary goal of the QA/QC plan is to ensure that the data generated in the Bight '13 survey are comparable among participants.
-Many different organizations will be participating in the collection and analysis of samples in Bight '13; encouraging and maintaining consistency in field and laboratory operations and ensuring data comparability will be critical to success of the project.
+The primary goal of the QA Plan and related quality control activities (collectively QA/QC) is to ensure that the data generated in the Bight '18 program are comparable among participants.
+Many different organizations will be participating in the collection and analysis of samples in Bight '18; encouraging and maintaining consistency in field and laboratory operations and ensuring data comparability will be critical to success of the survey.

-Data comparability will be achieved through a combination of standardized methods (where appropriate) and performance based standards.
-Where standardized methods have been agreed upon for this project, QA/QC measures will be used to assure that methods are applied consistently.
-Where performance based standards are appropriate, QA/QC measurements will be used as a measure of performance.
-The appropriate QA/QC procedures for each of the Contaminant Impact Assessment (CIA) monitoring program components (e.g., field operations, sediment and bird tissue chemical analyses, sediment toxicology, benthic analyses, demersal fish/invertebrate analyses, debris, and information management) have been established by the Bight '13 CIA Planning Committee.
+Data comparability will be achieved through a combination of standardized methods (where appropriate) and performance-based standards.
+Where standardized methods have been agreed upon for this survey, QA/QC measures will be used to assure that methods are applied consistently.
+Where performance-based standards are appropriate, QA/QC measurements will be used as a measure of performance.
+The appropriate QA/QC procedures for each of the Sediment Quality assessment monitoring program components (e.g., field operations, sediment and fish tissue chemical analyses, sediment toxicology, benthic analyses, demersal fish/invertebrate analyses, debris, and information management) have been established by the Bight '18 Sediment Quality Planning Committee.